riaanHarwood/Weather-App/README.md

+NOTE: Still currently working on this project.
+Due for completiong 14/05/2025

 🌦 Weather App

 A simple and interactive weather app that provides real-time weather updates for any city worldwide.
 Built using HTML, CSS, and JavaScript, this app fetches weather data from the OpenWeatherMap API and displays key weather details in a user-friendly interface.